privacy-scaling-explorations/sonobe/README.md

 ## Usage

-Detailed usage and design documentation can be found [here](https://privacy-scaling-explorations.github.io/sonobe-docs/).

-### Folding Schemes and IVC

-A folding scheme reduces the task of checking multiple instances in some relation to the task of checking a single one.
-The canonical definition of a folding scheme entailed computing a folded instance as a random linear combination of the original instances.

-A folding scheme can also be used as a primitive to achieve incrementally verifiable computation (IVC).
-One such example is [Nova](https://eprint.iacr.org/2021/370.pdf), which showed an IVC scheme with interesting performance properties.
-Note that an IVC proof is neither succint nor zero-knowledge.
-Hence, a final ("decider") zkSNARK will be required to prove the correctness of an IVC result.

 ### Docs

-Usage and design documentation can be found [here](https://privacy-scaling-explorations.github.io/sonobe-docs/).
+Detailed usage and design documentation can be found at [Sonobe docs](https://privacy-scaling-explorations.github.io/sonobe-docs/).

 ### Folding Schemes introduction

-Folding schemes are used in the context of iterative computations, allowing to prove that a function $F$ applied $n$ times to an initial input $z_0$ results in $z_n$.
+Folding schemes efficitently achieve incrementally verifiable computation (IVC), where the prover recursively proves the correct execution of the incremental computations.
+Once the IVC iterations are completed, the IVC proof is compressed into the Decider proof, generating a zkSNARK proof which proves that applying $n$ times the $F$ function (the circuit being folded) to the initial state ($z_0$) results in the final state ($z_n$).

 <p align="center">
     <img src="https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/folding-main-idea-diagram.png" style="width:70%;" />